Content created by

 An MRI Angio Aorta Lower Limb creates picture of the popliteal artery which further divides into tibial and fibular artery.
 The images captured during the MRI scan can be stored on an electronic device which is further printed on a film.
 The MRI scan is radiationless test which uses strong magnetic and radio waves to create detailed and clear 3D multiple images.
 The whole MRI scan procedure takes about 40-60 minutes.

-Why is MRI Angio Arota Lower Limb done?
+What is MRI Angio Arota Lower Limb used for?

 - To diagnose worn out lower leg valves or swelling of lower limb veins (varicose vein)